 - The type of database management system to which you are connecting (in this case, SQL Server).

 - The name of the SQL Server instance.

 - The type of authentication to be used: database or operating system.

 If database authentication is used, you must provide a valid database user name and password and save this information with the connection file.

 If operating system authentication is used, use a domain account for the ArcGIS Server account, add it as a login to the SQL Server instance, and map it to a user you create in the database.
 ArcGIS Server will use this account to connect to the database.

 - The name of the database to which you want to connect.

 Register with ArcGIS Server

-You can register the database from ArcGIS Server Manager, the Manage registered data stores pane in ArcGIS Pro.
+You can register the database from ArcGIS Server Manager, the Manage registered data stores pane in ArcGIS Pro, or the Catalog tree in ArcMap.
 If the ArcGIS Server site is federated with an ArcGIS Enterprise portal, you can register the database by adding a user-managed data store item in the portal.

 See the following for an explanation of registration options and how to register the database: